ACEX35, Masters’ thesis direction, 2022/2023

 Specific submission requirements

 It is strongly recommended that the students who want to apply for this thesis direction have attended at least one of the above-mentioned courses (Design and Planning for Social Inclusion; Reality Studio; Beyond Sustainability; Dare to Build, architects).
-A short portfolio of samples from previous work which are highly relevant for the thesis proposal should also complement the Project Plan.
-The relevance of such collected samples could also eventually compensate for the case of not having attended any of the mentioned courses.
+A short portfolio of samples from previous work which are highly relevant for both the thesis proposal and this thesis direction should also complement the Project Plan.
+The relevance of such collected samples can compensate for the case of not having attended any of the abovementioned courses.

 Suggested literature and projects